smgladkovskiy/valgo/README.md

 # Contributing

+* Consider making small commits with high cohesiveness.

-Before push check your changes by running `make lint` command and do your best to satisfy linter.
+* Before push check your changes by running `make lint` command and do your best to satisfy linter.

+> On Mac OS, you are getting `Can't run linter goanalysis_metalinter: gofmt: can't extract issues from gofmt diff output` error?
+> Try running: `brew install diffutils` to fix the problem.

-To test package code run `make tests`.
+* To test package code run `make tests`.

 # License